 I was eating dinner also at the Comfort Lounge, which is the same lounge where you get your breakfast at.
 The dinner menu is pretty small and the food is nothing special but the prices are a bit high for what you get.
 I recommend you to go for the dinner buffet.
 It’s $20 and a soft drink and the whole buffet is included.
 Much better value as the menu offers.
 It depends if you like what’s for the buffet that night.
 They had two servers on duty but only one was taking care of the guests.

 The hotel has also a bar & grill called “Brewster” which serves 110 beers and has 16 TVs to watch the current sports events.

 The concierge is located right at the entrance of the hotel and they are very helpful if you look for more information about what to do or if you want to book a tour.
 They have shuttle buses running to the airport about every 20 minutes.

 Down the hallway are a small gift shop and the fitness center.
 The fitness center is pretty big and has enough equipment for a good workout.

 I liked the outdoor swimming pool and pool area in general.
-Its located right outside and across from the check-in counter and the lobby.
+It’s located right outside and across from the check-in counter and the lobby.
 In the lobby, you can find a PC if you need to print your boarding pass.
-Further down the hallway and passed the front desk you will find all the conference rooms and at the end, you can exit to the parking lot.
+Further down the hallway and past the front desk you will find all the conference rooms.
+The very end of the hallway leads to another exit towards the parking lot.

 The parking lot is fenced in and you can’t get in without a ticket.
 In my rate parking was included and my ticket was valid for the length of my stay.
 But parking spots can become rare.
 One night they had a wedding reception and I got the last parking spot available inside.
 I don’t know what you have to do if the lot is full.
 You probably can pay for valet parking which is right outside the front door.